FishlandicFishy/lexicring/wiki/tvb_fictional_countries.md

 Most of the population practice <a href="https://youtu.be/q42qi0Nmm24">jurasisi parak (do onomatopoeia of a lion)</a> a lot[^2082][^1], which is an integral part of the culture in Shi Hou Guo as it symbolises peace and politeness, but if overdone, adverse consequences will happen.[^1059] For some reason, chocolate is also seen as a solution to all problems and conflicts.[^1059]

-## 幸吾島 *(Hung Island)*

-[^0323]Hung Island (Chinese: 幸吾島) is a fictional island country.
-Apart from English, it also speaks <a href="/wiki/tvb_hung_island_language.md">its own language</a>, which is so advanced it has its own set of swear words.

-### Geography

-80% of its land is covered by forests.

 ## 女兒國 *(Nü Er Guo)*

-It coexisted at the same time as Wu Duo Guo and Hao Duo Guo.
+[^2113]It coexisted at the same time as Wu Duo Guo and Hao Duo Guo.
 My lawyer had advised me not to elaborate anymore on this section.

 ## 吾多國 *(Wu Duo Guo)*

-Wu Duo Guo (Chinese: 吾多國) is a fictional country.
+[^2113]Wu Duo Guo (Chinese: 吾多國) is a fictional country.
 28 years ago (presumably relative to 2023) a Superstitious Worship Basin idk what it's called was stolen by someone, which caused a war with Hao Duo Guo named by historians as "荔枝事變".
 It lasted for roughly ten years, until they realised the fight was all for nothing.
 It also has this <a href="/wiki/tvb_wu_duo_guo_language.md">language</a> consisting only of swear words.

 ## 豪多國 *(Hao Duo Guo)*

-Hao Duo Guo (Chinese: 豪多國) is a fictional country.
+[^2113]Hao Duo Guo (Chinese: 豪多國) is a fictional country.
 Not much is known other than that it used to co-exist with Wu Duo Guo.

 ## 哈多爾 *(Ha Duo Er)*

+[^ytqa2]
 ![ ](/wiki/flag_of_ha_duo_er.png)

 Flag of Ha Duo Er, recreated in ibisPaint X. Note that the pixel shape is supposed to be a triangle.